 The GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
 This must be done within 72 hours of Click becoming aware of the breach, where feasible.
 If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, then we must also inform those individuals without undue delay.

-Everyone who works for Click CMS Ltd has some responsibility for ensuring data is collected, processed and stored appropriately.
+Everyone who works for Click has some responsibility for ensuring data is collected, processed and stored appropriately.

 However, these people have key areas of responsibility:

-- Ensuring that Click CMS Ltd meets its legal obligations.
+- Ensuring that Click meets its legal obligations.

 - Appointing a Data Protection Officer